 While conversing with GovAI, the system will dynamically maintain a context window of your previous messages in order to inform its future responses.

-It should feel intuitive and similar how we as humans converse.
+It should feel intuitive and similar to how humans converse.
 That is to say, you can add new information to your conversation and we make reference to past things that you've said in the conversation.

 However, there are some limits and behaviours that can trip you up when using GovAI.